webrtc/webrtc-org/native-code/android/index.md

 generating project files, so right now both GYP_DEFINES needs to be set and a GN command line needs to be invoked to generate the project files.

-  1. Generate projects using GN:
+  1. Generate projects using GN.

+     Make sure your current working directory is src/ of your workspace.
+     Then run:

      ~~~~~ bash
      gn gen out/Default --args='target_os="android" target_cpu="arm"'